 How Law Firms Can Improve Their Client Experience with Personalization

 Spotify is an excellent example of how personalization functions to deliver a positive and unique user experience.
-When you listen to music on Spotify, they take notice of the songs you like, download, and revisit to create an idea of what you want to hear.
+When you listen to music on Spotify, it takes notice of the songs you like, download, and revisit to create an idea of what you want to hear.
 You may see these suggested songs pop up as a “Daily Mix” on your home page or within the random tracks you audition throughout a session.
 In theory, the more frequently you use Spotify, the more accurately its algorithm recommends music that should be to your liking.

 Over and over, Spotify hits the mark, providing the user with pleasure and comfort that keeps them coming back every day.
 Improving the user experience is the magic of personalization.
 The magic your law firm creates increases the chances that your clients will have a better overall impression of their interaction with your law firm and your lawyers.

 However, this method is not without its faults.
 The Spotify algorithm can be “fooled” when deviating from our standard listening patterns.
-If you’ve ever created an all ‘Encanto’ playlist for your kids or something else uncharacteristic on a lark, this explains why Spotify sandwiched “We Don’t Talk About Bruno” amongst The Beatles’ Abbey Road.
+If you’ve ever created an all ‘Encanto’ playlist for your kids or something else uncharacteristic on a lark, this explains why Spotify sandwiched “We Don’t Talk About Bruno” among The Beatles’ Abbey Road.
 So, how does Spotify achieve this often impressive and sporadically baffling feat?
 The answer lies in automated technologies.

 Our Flag Means Journey Mapping (and Cookies!)

 Imagine the internet as a vast ocean where users are the aquatic life.
 In the past, technology limited the ability to track the activities of a lone sea creature, broadening the scope to following a school that may comprise tens of thousands of fish or more.
 Along with a lack of specificity, this tracking in general – often referred to as third-party cookies – is so problematic from a security perspective that Apple and Google have nearly eradicated them in favor of first-party cookies.
 All “cookies” exist on a user’s computer, but unlike third-party cookies, first-party cookies are placed there with the blessing of the user.
-Now, you can track highly accurate data about a user safely, and the information you cull is richer in value.
+Now, you can safely track highly accurate data about a user, and the information you cull is richer in value.

 One of the ways first-party cookies are utilized is through “journey mapping.”
 Thinking back to our sea of users for a moment, journey mapping allows your law firm to view the ocean as closely as that lone fish and learn what they like to “eat.”
-Through all of the websites, posts, likes, and information entered in search bars and dialogue boxes, marketers can map a user’s journey and confidently glean information that could help you decide how to personalize your content to attract potential clients.
+Through all the websites, posts, likes, and information entered in search bars and dialogue boxes, marketers can map a user’s journey and confidently glean information that could help you decide how to personalize your content to attract potential clients.

 I Call This Look “Blue Steel”